dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 description: >
   Installing CSI Driver for PowerMax via Helm
 ---
+{{% pageinfo color="primary" %}} Linked Proxy mode for CSI reverse proxy is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
+It is highly recommended that you use stand alone mode going forward. {{% /pageinfo %}}

 CSI Driver for Dell PowerMax can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, see the script [documentation](https://github.com/dell/csi-powermax/tree/master/dell-csi-helm-installer).